 Why is APM important now?

-As we explained in detail in our RPA article, number of applications are increasing rapidly.
-Forbes states that there were more than 2.8 million apps available for Android users and more than 2.2 million apps for iOS users in March 2017.
-This number is much higher today with global businesses managing multiple apps.
+As we explained in detail in our RPA article, the number of applications is increasing rapidly.
+For example, there are more than 3.6 million apps available for Android users.
 A similar situation exists for other cloud and on-prem apps.

 The amount of data created in each app is increasing rapidly.
 A sign of that is the increasing amount of time people spend in front of their desktops and other devices.
 For example, people were spending more than 3 hours on their mobile apps in 2019 which is increasing ~5% per year.

 The increased number of applications and populated data increases the need for monitoring because businesses own more applications to run and more users to satisfy.
-With performance monitoring and root-cause analysis becoming vital, companies need APM tools to collect and process the increased amount of application data so they can detect performance issues in a timely manner.
+With performance monitoring and root-cause analysis becoming vital, companies need APM tools to collect and process the increased amount of application data so they can detect performance issues on time.

 What is the APM Conceptual Framework?